 Low Velocity Impact on FRP composite plate in LS-Dyna

-In this training course, you will learn the *MAT_054 composite material model & *MAT_138 cohesive material model in LS-Dyna and determine their parameters.
-How to model the damage in the composites, its damage modes, selecting the appropriate element in accordance with the analysis, orientation of composite modeling, contacts, and many other more techniques.
+In this LSDyna tutorial video, you will learn how to use the *MAT_054 composite material keyword & *MAT_138 cohesive material keyword in LS-Dyna and determine their parameters.
+How to model the damage in the FRP composite laminates, its damage modes, selecting the appropriate element in accordance with the analysis, orientation of composite modeling, contacts, and many other techniques.

 - Define cohesive damage parameters